Humangent

 }

-- Each level sees prior approvals.
-When Level 2 opens the request, they should see what Level 1 decided, the comments they left, and any edits they made -- not just a "approved" flag.
+• Each level sees prior approvals.
+When Level 2 opens the request, they should see what Level 1 decided, the comments they left, and any edits they made.
+A lonely "approved" flag is about as helpful as a pub menu with one item called food.

 What this pattern is trying to solve